Unaimend/msb_gapseq_pipeline/README.md

 * Love for metabolic modelling

 ## Starting a new project
-DISCLAIMER: You should most likely read the `Integrating it into an existing project` section down below.
+DISCLAIMER: You should most likely read the `Integrating it into an existing project` section down below (if you use git to mange your files).
 The current section will make it quite annoying to integrate this pipeline into an existing git project.
 And because you are a good person you adhere to Thomas' idea of how to structure a project you want to use git for everything :).

 `cd` to your local project folder and run `git clone  git@cau-git.rz.uni-kiel.de:MSB/pipelines/gapseq_pipeline.git` and activate your mamba env containing snakemake